Finspire13/DeepReg/docs/source/docs/cli.md

   The path should end with `.nii` or `.nii.gz`, otherwise the output path will be corrected automatically based on the given path.

-  By default, it saves the output as `warped.nii.gz` in the current directory.
+  By default it saves the output as `warped.nii.gz` in the current directory.

   Example usage: